 The outlook for December is for migratory redistribution, aggregation and localised swarm egg laying in areas where moderate–heavy storm rains fell in late November, or occur in early December.
 The current population distribution indicates this is likely in parts of Southwest, Central West and South Central Queensland, and in Far West and Central West New South Wales.
 Further storm rains during December and January will influence the likelihood and locations of a significant summer nymphal generation developing and surviving to fledge in January.
 The seasonal rainfall outlook indicates limited opportunities for widespread locust breeding, but single heavy rainfall events can result in successful breeding and significant population increases.
 There is a moderate risk of localised high density adult populations developing in several regions during January.

-Surveys identified a consistent low density adult population in the Southwest, Central West, South Central and the Central Highlands regions of Queensland.
-Occasional Isolated density adults were identified in Far West, Far Southwest, Central West and the Northwest Plains of New South Wales.
-No nymphs were detected during October.
+There is a low density adult population throughout inland Queensland.
+Surveys during November identified Isolated–Scattered density adults in the Central West, Northwest, South Central and Central Highlands regions of Queensland.
+Occasional adults were identified in Far West New South Wales and Northeast South Australia.